CaptainMeehan/studious-funicular/README.md

 <header>

-# My GitHub Pages
+# Welcome!
+I am a student at TGA and this is the work I have done so far.
+_   /Fredrik_
-_I created this page mostly using CSS for the look and layout!_
+_I created the homepage in this repository myself.
+It has a Jekyll theme at the base but I replaced almost everything using CSS for the look and layout!_

 </header>